<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Happy Birthday, U.S. Coast Guard!

 The Coast Guard is the smallest of the five branches of the military.
-If you take a few minutes to look at the work they do, it’s hard not to be impressed.
+If you take a few minutes to look at the work this branch does, it’s hard not to be impressed.

-On August 4th, we’re celebrating the Coast Guard's birthday and taking a moment to appreciate all the things that makes this service branch unique—join us!
+On August 4th, we’re celebrating the Coast Guard's birthday and taking a moment to appreciate all the things that makes this service branch unique.

 Unlike the other four branches of the service that all belong to the Department of Defense, the Coast Guard is actually part of the Department of Homeland Security.
 Before it transferred to the Dept. of Homeland Security, it was under both the Dept. of Transportation and the Dept. of the Treasury.